HB301 Alabama 2012 Session

 - Controlled substances, illegal, forfeitures, proceeds from forfeited property may be applied to delinquent child support obligations, Sec.
 20-2-93 am'd.

-This bill would provide that money or proceeds from property forfeited for violation of the controlled or counterfeit substances laws of this state may be applied to the delinquent child support obligation of the defendant from whom the money or the property is seized.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Adds authority to apply proceeds from property forfeited under controlled or counterfeit substances laws to the delinquent child support obligation of the defendant from whom the money or property was seized.

 - Subjects